Jon Richardson: Personal life

 Richardson lived in Swindon for seven years, then in Surbiton, London, with fellow comedians Matt Forde and Danny Buckler.
 He also lived with comedians John Robins and Russell Howard.
 In a 2012 interview with Woman magazine, he mentioned he had bought a house in the Lake District for his mother.
 He is a vegan and supporter of Leeds United.
-In July 2019 Richardson mentioned on BBC1's Saturday Kitchen Live that he had moved across to West Yorkshire, Calder Valley, from Lancashire.
+In July 2019 Richardson mentioned on Saturday Kitchen that he had moved across to Calder Valley, West Yorkshire, from Lancashire.

-Richardson married comedian Lucy Beaumont in April 2015; the pair were introduced by mutual friend Roisin Conaty and dated for about two years prior to marriage.
-Their first child, a daughter named Elsie Louise, was born in September 2016.
+He married comedian Lucy Beaumont in April 2015; the pair were introduced by the mutual friend and comedian Roisin Conaty and dated for about two years prior to marriage.
+They have a daughter born in September 2016.
+Richardson and Beaumont announced their separation in April 2024.

-Richardson has explored whether he has OCD, concluding that he instead has obsessive-compulsive personality disorder; this was the subject of his Edinburgh Festival Fringe show Spatula Pad.
+Richardson has explored whether he has obsessive–compulsive disorder (OCD), concluding that he instead has obsessive–compulsive personality disorder (OCPD); the difference is that OCD is a type of mental disorder, whereas OCPD is a type of personality disorder.
+His exploration of his obsessive–compulsive behaviour was the subject of his Edinburgh Festival Fringe show Spatula Pad.
 In 2018, Richardson told Radio Times that he had been to counselling for six months, calling it "an immensely positive step".
 Saying "I wish I'd done it sooner", Richardson said "acknowledging there's a problem is the best thing" and recommended counselling to "anyone who's even mildly upset about anything".

+In June 2023, Richardson was made an honorary member of Sheffield F.C. after he visited the club to film for Meet the Richardsons, along with Adrian Chiles and Matt Forde.

+Richardson was an outspoken critic of Jeremy Corbyn's leadership of the Labour Party and, under Keir Starmer's leadership, participated in a political advert for the party in the run up to the 2024 general election in the UK.